President’s Report – A Tidal Wave of Almonds!

 So, what does this volume mean for your Association?
 Well, we are 5.4% of California’s almond production.
 Using a simple mathematical calculation, we can illustrate the potential impact of such tremendous growth.

 3 Billion lbs. of Almonds X 5.4% of State Volume = 162,000,000 lbs.

 To be ready for this next level of performance we have commenced a major construction project to modernize our oldest sheller – Kerman Plant #1.
 Plans were completed in January 2019 and construction began this last spring with the installation of two new state of the art baghouses.
 Also, all external trenching and electrical conduit were completed.
 While the plant will not be operable until next summer, our staff and our vendors have pushed the timeline as much as possible to make sure we are ready for the 2020 shelling season.

-The vision is to build a new modernized sheller that will have increased deck spacing to process larger volumes of field run almonds more efficiently.
-Our hope is to nearly double the productivity of the sheller from 8,800 lbs. of meats to 15,000 lbs. in a 24-hour period.
+The vision is to build a new modernized sheller that will have increased deck spacing to process larger volumes of field run almonds more efficiently within a pre-existing building.
+Our hope is to nearly double the productivity of the sheller from 8,500 lbs. of meats to 15,000 lbs. in a 24- hour period.
 This is a similar achievement to what we were able to do when we modified Kerman Plant #2 in 2015.

 When completed, the modernized shelling plant will also accommodate an additional inshell line and a hash clean-up line.
-An additional inshell line will help take pressure off Kerman Plant #3 where inshell has dominated over 79% of its run time last season.
-The Hash clean up line will help us to receive additional revenue for our Hash by-product if we can clean it to a higher edible meat percentage.
+An additional inshell line will help take pressure off Kerman Plant #3 where inshell has dominated over 80% of its run time last season.
+The Hash clean up line will help us to receive additional revenue from our Hash by-product if we can clean it to a higher level of edible meats.

 As always, we thank you for your patronage and wish you a very blessed Christmas season with your loved ones.
 Please call me personally if you ever have any concerns or questions.